Bio

 Specialisms

-Anti-corruption technologies; freedom of information; open data; civil society; input side of governance; accountability mechanisms; South Asia
+Anti-corruption technologies; freedom of information; open data; civil society; corruption in developing and humanitarian contexts; input side of governance; accountability mechanisms; media capture

 Similar experts